lucasfcosta/blog/_posts/2023-02-07-backlogs-are-useless.md

 ---
 layout: post
-title: "Why backlogs are useless, why they never shrink, and what to do instead"
+title: "Why backlogs are harmful, why they never shrink, and what to do instead"
 author: Lucas Fernandes da Costa
 place: São Paulo, Brazil
 flag: 🇧🇷